airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 We're giving away $5k, $3k & $2k in cash prizes to the three most shared posts, with many smaller category prizes from $150-$1500.

+We'd like to help companies generate fresh top notch tutorials and thought pieces, to stimulate community activity and create more awareness of your technology amongst the wider AirPair community.

 ##Why sponsor?

-We'd like to help companies to generate fresh top notch tutorials and thought pieces, stimulating community activity and creating more awareness of your technology amongst the wider AirPair community.

 ###Reader numbers